appacademy/pt-section-2-resources/22-week/5-day/notes.md

 # Assessment on Monday

 ## Models & Migrations
 - Know how to generate a model and migration based on criteria specified in a reading.
+Use the test's "data" file to assist you.

 ## Seeders
-- Know how to read a model, migration, and data file to determine valid seed data.
+- Know how to read a model and migration to determine valid seed data.

 ## Associations and Route Handlers
 - Creating Models and Migrations for a Many to Many